fommil/fpmortals/manuscript/complete.md

 ### Maybe

 We have already encountered Scalaz's improvement over `scala.Option`, called `Maybe`.
-It is an improvement because it does not have any unsafe methods like `Option.get`, which can throw an exception, and is invariant.
+It is an improvement because it is invariant and does not have any unsafe methods like `Option.get`, which can throw an exception.

 It is typically used to represent when a thing may be present or not without giving any extra context as to why it may be